 Putting it All Together

-- Use a cardboard coffee cup insulator on the end of your lens.
-You can read about how to do that in Five Cheap Photographer Equipment Tips https://veronicajunephotography.com/five-cheap-photography-equipment-tips/.
+- Place a cardboard coffee cup insulator on the end of your lens.

-- If it’s absolutely not in your budget to purchase a hood, or even a cup of coffee (which is sometimes as costly as a hood), then you can always print a PDF hood template from THIS HANDY WEBSITE.
+- If it’s not in your budget to purchase a hood, or even a cup of coffee (which is sometimes as costly as a hood these days), you can always print a PDF hood template from THIS HANDY WEBSITE.
 It’s simple to find your lens, print the pattern, cut it out, and Voila!
-You have a temporary hood.
-Also lightweight for travel.
+You have a temporary hood that is lightweight for travel and offers compact storage.

-Lens Hoods are a critical part of your photographic equipment.
-You should have the right style for your lens and keep it close at hand so it’s available when you need it.
-When you don’t want it on your lens, then it is simple to turn it around and mount it backwards on your lens.
-It will slip right into your bag around the lens and you’ll barely know it’s there… til you need it for protection and ultimate light control!
-You can confidently go forth knowing how and when to get the effect you desire in your photos.
-Happy Photographing!
+Why do you need a lens hood?
+Simple!
+Because it is a critical part of your photographic equipment.
+And because it is one of the most important accessories you can purchase for one of the lowest prices!
+Before you buy, remember to find the correct style for your lens.
+Keep it close once you have it, so it’s available when you need it.
+When you don’t want it on your lens, it is simple to turn it around and mount it backward.
+It will slip right into your bag around the lens, and you’ll barely know it’s there until you need it for protection and ultimate light control!